Asbestos Awareness Training

 Asbestos was a common material used in homes built or renovated before 1987.
 At least 1 in 3 Australian homes contained asbestos including brick, weatherboard, fibro and clad homes.
 With asbestos deemed a hazardous material, it is important that awareness of what asbestos looks like and where it was used is communicated effectively.
 There is no safe level of exposure to asbestos fibres and if disturbed can release dangerous fine particles of dust containing asbestos fibres.

-We supply all equipment necessary for you to undertake training, with face to face training conducted by experienced industry experts.
+We supply all equipment necessary for you to undertake training, with face-to-face training conducted by experienced Safety Consultants.

 Each Trainee Must